Parallel Logical Measurements via Quantum Code Surgery: Simultaneous branching

 We can see that, in the best case, $w_j$ only overlaps with $u_1$ and not $u_2$, so only new qubits in one branch are added to the support of $w_j$; in the worst case $w_j$ could have substantial overlap with both subsets, and hence needs support on both branches.
 In the best case, the number of new qubits required is equal to the number of checks $c$ which are applied to clean $w_j$ from $V$; in the worst case it could be $2c$.

-Also observe that strictly speaking we do not need $w_j$ to commute with every $\overline{Z}$ logical in $V$: only each $\overline{Z}$ logical in $u_1$ and $u_2$.
-Therefore if the first layer of branching results in codes $\del_1$ and $\del_2$ which remove $\overline{Z}$ logicals which $w_j$ anticommuted with then the deformation to the first layer still applies.
+Also observe that strictly speaking we do not need $w_j$ to commute with every $\bar{Z}$ logical in $V$: only each $\bar{Z}$ logical in $u_1$ and $u_2$.
+Therefore if the first layer of branching results in codes $\del_1$ and $\del_2$ which remove $\bar{Z}$ logicals which $w_j$ anticommuted with then the deformation to the first layer still applies.

-\begin{lemma} Let each $\overline{X}$ logical $w_j$ to be measured commute with each $v_1,v_2\cdots,v_t$.
-Then each $\overline{X}$ logical can be deformed such that it picks up support in the $Z$-type tree. \end{lemma} \proof In this case there are some anticommuting $\overline{Z}$ logicals contained in $V$, but $w_j$ still commutes with the logicals to be measured.

-When $w_j$ commutes with every $\overline{Z}$ logical $u_1$ and $u_2$ we can merely add support on the first layer as before.
+\begin{lemma} Let each $\bar{X}$ logical $w_j$ to be measured commute with each $v_1,v_2\cdots,v_t$.
+Then each $\bar{X}$ logical can be deformed such that it picks up support in the $Z$-type tree. \end{lemma} \proof In this case there are some anticommuting $\bar{Z}$ logicals contained in $V$, but $w_j$ still commutes with the logicals to be measured.
+When $w_j$ commutes with every $\bar{Z}$ logical in $u_1$ and $u_2$ we can merely add support on the first layer as before.
 When it does not, we can add support to the second layer of the first branch in bijection with $w_j \cap u_1$ to satisfy the $Z$ checks in the first layer.
 This then anticommutes with the $Z$ checks in the third layer.
-Continue until we have support extending through the tree, until at some layer every $\overline{Z}$ logical which anticommuted with $w_j$ has been removed.
+Continue until we have support extending through the tree, until at some layer every $\bar{Z}$ logical which anticommuted with $w_j$ has been removed.
 In the worst case we add the remaining support to $w_j$ on the last $Z$ layer, which is the penultimate layer of the tree, as the last layer is an $X$ layer with only each $v_i$ on leaves, and $[w_j,v_i]= 0$.

 Then repeat this procedure for the other branch with support on $u_2$. \endproof